 Stacy is a very small city located in the state of Minnesota.
 With a population of 1,470 people and two constituent neighborhoods, Stacy is the 292nd largest community in Minnesota.

-Stacy is a blue-collar town, with 38.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Stacy is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Stacy who work in office and administrative support (15.08%), sales jobs (10.60%), and food service (9.19%).
+When you are in Stacy, you'll notice that it is more blue-collar than most other communities in America.
+35.36% of Stacy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Stacy is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Stacy who work in office and administrative support (15.77%), sales jobs (9.56%), and food service (6.45%).

-The per capita income in Stacy in 2010 was $23,277, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $93,108 for a family of four.
+The per capita income in Stacy in 2010 was $24,386, which is middle income relative to Minnesota and the nation.
+This equates to an annual income of $97,544 for a family of four.
 However, Stacy contains both very wealthy and poor people as well.

 The people who call Stacy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stacy residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Stacy include Irish, Norwegian, Swedish, and French .
+Important ancestries of people in Stacy include Irish, Swedish, Norwegian, and Italian.

 The most common language spoken in Stacy is English.
 Other important languages spoken here include Spanish and Chinese.